Nighthater/LED-501_SMD-Adapter/README.md

 - The PCB Outline is a 25mm Circle.
 - The LED is placed in the exact centre of the circle.
 - The Header pins are placed +/- 8.5mm from the Centre.
-- Make sure the GND and VCC contacts are each on the same side as the Base PCB.
+- Make sure the GND and VCC contacts are each on the same side as the Base PCB. (e.g. GND Both Left, VCC Both Right) You can swap polarities by roating the PCB.

 ## Assembly

+TODO: Rewrite Assembly Guide

 ### Bottom PCB